Quantitative Assessment of Carrier Density by Cathodoluminescence. II. GaAs nanowires: -doped GaAs nanowires

-Fig.~\ref{fig:cl_map_be} shows room-temperature (RT) CL measurements of Be-doped NWs.
+Figure~\ref{fig:cl_map_be} shows room-temperature (RT) CL measurements of Be-doped NWs.
 Every NW was measured with the same condition for electron excitation and luminescence collection, so their integrated CL intensities can be quantitatively compared.
 It allows for a direct comparison of the radiative efficiencies between samples.
 The color scales for the CL peak position and full-width at half maximum (FWHM) are adapted for each sample to visualize variations inside single NWs.
 For core-doped samples, two distinct regions with different CL characteristics are visible.
-The top of the NWs exhibits blueshifted luminescence peaks with a significant broadening.
-It may be due to the crystal phase mixing occurring during the droplet crystallization~\cite{Dastjerdi:2016,Himwas:2017}.
-Here, we focus on the homogeneous region in the middle of the NWs in order to assess and compare the carrier density between samples.
-We have checked by transmission electron microscope that this region is made of pure zincblende crystal phase (not shown).
+The (top) \emph{droplet crystallization segment} of the NWs exhibits CL peaks with noticeable blueshift and broadening compared to the pure ZB segment, corresponding to the existence of a WZ segment.
+For shell-doped samples (shell-2 and shell-3), we can observe that the \emph{droplet crystallization segment} and the \emph{tip segment} show slightly different peak positions and broader FWHM as compared to the \emph{pure ZB segment}.
+These features may be caused by the crystal phase mixing and/or by doping inhomogeneities.
+In the following, we focus on the \emph{pure ZB segment}, seen as a homogeneous region in the middle of the NWs, in order to assess and compare the carrier density between samples.

 Average CL spectra are extracted from the homogeneous regions delimited by the small rectangles shown in Fig.~\ref{fig:cl_map_be} (integrated CL intensity maps).
 They are plotted in Fig.~\ref{fig:cl_log_be}(a) and can be compared quantitatively.
 The higher intensities are obtained with the core-doped samples, demonstrating the effective passivation effect of AlGaAs shells.
 The intensities for the shell-doped samples increase with the doping levels.
 In particular, the lowest doped NW (shell-1) exhibits a very low luminescence intensity due to a thinner shell and a larger surface depletion width.
 Redshift and broadening of CL spectra are consistent with an increased p-type doping, as expected from the Be flux (Table~\ref{tab:sample}).